forestgrape/coronavirus/index.md

   * [Epidemiological Topics](#epidemiological-topics): E.g. How they spread (transmission paths) and where spread is observed.
   * [Immunological Topics](#immunological-topics): The interplay between coronaviruses and their hosts where the immune system plays a central role.
   * Ideas to prevent and treat virus diseases including Covid.
 * [Notes on Reading](#notes-on-reading): This page contains both old and new knowledge.
-Sometimes hypotheses are stated which need to be evaluated.
-Hypotheses and not well established knowledge are marked as 'explorative'.
+Sometimes hypotheses are stated which are not (yet) evaluated.
+Hypotheses and not well established knowledge are marked with a tag 'explorative'.
 * [Public Suggestions and Tips](#public-suggestions-and-tips).
 Transmission is smoke like and thus goes with the air.
 To prevent and overcome an infection good health is important.

 ---